GE Aerospace (GE) Stock Analysis

 General Electric Company, doing business as GE Aerospace, designs and produces commercial and defense aircraft engines, integrated engine components, electric power, and aircraft systems.
 The company operates through two segments, Commercial Engines & Services, and Defense &...
 Read more

-Passes 5/7 gates (clean insider activity, no SEC red flags, news events none recent, earnings proximity 76d clear, semi cycle peak clear).
-Fails on weak momentum and favorable risk/reward ratio.
+Passes 6/7 gates (favorable risk/reward ratio, clean insider activity, no SEC red flags, earnings proximity 57d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on weak momentum.
 Suitability: aggressive.

 Thesis